paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-079-science-and-technology-policy-organization-and-priorities.md

 Barack Obama.

 #### Extension of Term of Presidential Commission for the Study of Bioethical Issues
 Term of Presidential Commission for the Study of Bioethical Issues extended until Sept.
-30, 2013, by Ex.
+30, 2017, by Ex.
 Ord.
-No. 13591, Nov.
-23, 2011, 76 F.R.
-74623, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Term of Presidential Commission for the Study of Bioethical Issues extended until Sept.
-30, 2015, by Ex.
+Previous extensions of term of Presidential Commission for the Study of Bioethical Issues were contained in the following prior Executive Orders:

+Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.
+61817, extended term until Sept.
+30, 2015.

+Ex.
+Ord.
+No. 13591, Nov.
+23, 2011, 76 F.R.
+74623, extended term until Sept.
+30, 2013.

 #### Ex.
 Ord.
 No. 13539.
 President’s Council of Advisors on Science and Technology
 Ex.
 Ord.
 No. 13539, Apr.
 21, 2010, 75 F.R.
 21973, as amended by Ex.
 Ord.
 No. 13596, § 2, Dec.
 19, 2011, 76 F.R.
 80725, provided: